surajsbharadwaj/terraform-ibm-powervs/examples/power-sap-systems/README.md

 - 1 HANA instance on e980 PowerVS with specified volumes
 - N number of Netweaver instances on s922 PowerVS

+Note: prerequisite The bastion host must be running SQUID proxy server with 3128 port open.
+If squid server is not on bastion host, then pass the squid server public and private ips to variables `input_bastion_public_ip` and `input_bastion_private_ip`

 This example illustrates how to use the `power-sap-instance` module.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->